mx-Liu123/AgentCommander/README.md

 *   **Shared Context**: All nodes in the workflow exchange data through a shared variable pool, known as the `context`.
 This allows for flexible data flow between different modules without strict parameter passing.

 ### File Permission Modes (LLM Nodes)
-To prevent LLM agents from modifying unauthorized files, AgentCommander implements a strict **File Permission System** for each `llm_generate` node:
+To prevent LLM agents from modifying unauthorized files, AgentCommander implements a strict **File Permission System** for each `llm_generate` node.
+Each mode can also specify whether to `Allow Creating NEW Files`.

-*   **Strict (Read-Only) [Default for New Nodes]**: The LLM is strictly forbidden from creating or modifying *any* files.
-It can only read files and output its response to the context.
+*   **Strict (Read-Only) [Default for New Nodes]**: The LLM is strictly forbidden from modifying existing files.
+    *   If `Allow Creating NEW Files` is **unchecked**: The LLM cannot create any new files.
+    *   If `Allow Creating NEW Files` is **checked**: The LLM can create new files, but cannot modify existing ones.
-*   **Restricted (Whitelist Only)**: The LLM can only modify the files or folders explicitly listed in the configuration (e.g., `strategy.py`, `lib/`).
+*   **Restricted (Whitelist Only)**: The LLM can only modify the files or folders explicitly listed in the configuration (`target_files` - e.g., `strategy.py`, `lib/`).
+    *   If `Allow Creating NEW Files` is **unchecked**: The LLM can only create new files if their paths match the whitelist (i.e., new files are treated as existing files for modification purposes).
+    *   If `Allow Creating NEW Files` is **checked**: The LLM can create any new files, in addition to modifying whitelisted existing files.
+*   **Restricted (Blacklist)**: The LLM is forbidden from modifying or creating files/folders explicitly listed in the configuration (`target_files`).
+All other files/folders are editable.
+    *   If `Allow Creating NEW Files` is **unchecked**: The LLM cannot create any new files (unless they are explicitly whitelisted, which is not typical for blacklist mode).
+This option essentially means no new files are allowed globally, overriding the blacklist's default "allow everything else" behavior for new files.
+    *   If `Allow Creating NEW Files` is **checked**: The LLM can create new files, provided they are not on the blacklist.
-*   **Open (Allow All)**: The LLM has unrestricted access to modify files within the working directory.
+*   **Open (Allow All)**: The LLM has unrestricted access to modify and create files within the working directory. (`Allow Creating NEW Files` option has no effect in this mode, as it's implicitly allowed).

 **Enforcement Mechanism**:
-For "Strict" and "Restricted" modes, the system creates a **filesystem snapshot** of the experiment directory before the LLM executes.
+For "Strict", "Restricted (Whitelist)", and "Restricted (Blacklist)" modes, the system creates a **filesystem snapshot** of the experiment directory before the LLM executes.
 After execution, it compares the directory state with the snapshot.
 Any unauthorized changes (modifications, creations, or deletions) are immediately **reverted** to maintain integrity.
-A strict system instruction is also injected into the prompt to warn the LLM.
+A strict system instruction is also injected into the prompt to warn the LLM about the current file permission constraints.

 ## Tips & Best Practices